 We are mainly interested in the effect of offshoring of tasks from advanced economies on the labour share in emerging economies.
 In the baseline specification, we capture GVC by intra-industry intermediate exports, based on WIOD.
-Furthermore, we differentiate exports by destination based on two country groups defined as 'high-wage' countries (Australia, Canada, Europe, Japan, Russia, and the USA), and 'low-wage' countries (including countries in our sample and the rest of the world).
-In alternative specifications, we also estimate the impact of total exports as a broad measure of trade openness, inward and outward FDI, offshoring (defined as inter-industry intermediate imports by using sector), and final imports by supplying-sector, all measured at the industry level.
+Furthermore, we differentiate exports by destination based on two country groups defined as 'high-wage' countries (Australia, Canada, Europe, Japan, Russia, and the USA) termed 'Exports HW' below, and 'low-wage' countries (including countries in our sample and the rest of the world), labelled 'Exports LW'.
+'Exports HW' are intra-industry intermediate exports from emerging economies that are imported by advanced economies.
+In alternative specifications, we also estimate the impact of total exports as a broad measure of trade openness, inward and outward FDI, offshoring (defined as intraindustry intermediate imports by using sector), and final imports by supplying-sector, all measured at the industry level.

 LMI refers to variables capturing industrial relations and labour market institutions, which will have an impact on the bargaining power of workers.
 We include union density at the country level in our baseline.
 We also test for the impact of country-level minimum wages as a ratio to sectoral average labour compensation per hours worked, government spending and an index of labour market institutions at the country level in alternative specifications.
+The latter has been found to impact the labour share in advanced economies (Damiani et al., 2018; Deakin et al., 2014).
 Additionally, financial globalisation, measured as exposure to international financial flows, was emphasised as a factor that can either impact the relative price of capital and subsequently k (Dao et al., 2019; Furceri et al., 2019), or the relative bargaining power of labour, $\gamma$ (Jayadev, 2007; Kohler et al., 2019).
 We account for this by including non-FDI flows as well as total foreign assets and liabilities at the country level in auxiliary specifications.